 Experience a walking safari in one of the the world's best wildlife destinations

-South Africa is renowned as a premier safari destination, visit to see it for yourself.Experience a walking safari in one of the the world's best wildlife destinations available in Kruger National Park (Greater Region), Kruger National Park (park and it’s private concessions), Madikwe Game Reserve, Phinda Game Reserve, Pilanesberg National Park, Sabi Sand Game Reserve, South Africa, Thornybush Game Reserve, Timbavati Game Reserve, Waterberg
+South Africa is renowned as a premier safari destination, visit to see it for yourself.Experience a walking safari in one of the the world's best wildlife destinations available in Kruger National Park (Greater Region), Kruger National Park, Madikwe Game Reserve, Phinda Game Reserve, Pilanesberg National Park, Sabi Sand Game Reserve, South Africa, Thornybush Game Reserve, Timbavati Game Reserve, Waterberg

 Custom designed Walking safaris in South Africa

 - Describe your dream trip

 - We'll source the best value for you

 - Book when you're ready